buddhadonthavemoney/chat-room-for-nft-owners/README.md

 # Chat-room-for-nft-owners
+### * THIS PROJECT IS INCOMPLETE.
+This is just an idea and i chose this project to learn about docker, dotnet, and improve my skills with blockchain.
+I could only get upto docker.
+And the blockchain part is not implemented at all.
+I hope to continue the project in the near future*
 I want to implement most of the tech stacks I know in this project.
 The main objective of this project for me is to get familier with .NET and blockchain development (very different stacks),